Getting You Ready

 Algonquin Provincial Park – Magnetawan Lake Access point

-We will have intermittent cell connection on course start day, so please be in touch with any questions by Wednesday August 8th while our office is still open.
+We will have intermittent cell connection on course start day, so please be in touch with any questions by Friday August 16th while our office is still open.
 You will be able to leave your vehicle in the parking lot there; get dropped off or try to arrange a ride share with other participants.
+If you will be leaving your vehicle, please send us your plate number by August 18th so we can attain a parking permit on your behalf.

 Here is a link to the map: https://goo.gl/maps/6NCfcXApt662